0ethanlaye0/autograd-engine/README.md

 - **`nn.py`** — Neural network library built on top of `engine.py`: `Neuron` (single neuron with weights, bias, and tanh activation), `Layer` (a collection of neurons), and `MLP` (multi-layer perceptron composed of stacked layers).
 All modules expose a `parameters()` method for gradient-based optimization.

-- **`micrograd.ipynb`** — Step-by-step notebook showing the full build process: from manual backpropagation on a single expression, to automatic backprop with topological sort, to training an MLP on XOR — a problem that requires non-linearity and proves the engine is correct.
-This works with the help of Tanh()
+- **`micrograd.ipynb`** — Step-by-step notebook showing the full build process: from manual backpropagation on a single expression, to automatic backprop with topological sort, to training an MLP on a nonlinear dataset.

 ## Quick demo